JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 More chunk options in: https://rstudio.com/resources/cheatsheets/
 <br/>

+**B) Inline code:**
-**2. Inline code:** Place code in a sentence with \`r _followed by your code_\`.
+Place code in a sentence with \`r _followed by your code_\`.
 R markdown will replace the code with its results.
 ````
 Today is `r Sys.date()`
 ````
 _Today is 2020-05-20_
 <br/>

 I DONT' UNDERSTAND WELL HOW THIS INLINE CODE WORKS.
 I TRIED IN A MARKDOWN AND RESULTS APPEAR WEIRD.
 LET'S DISCUSS.
 <br/>

 Finally, to get your report you can click on "Knit" botton and choose your favourite format: HTML, PDF or Word.